 When contacted by OEHS to schedule your lab's inspection, please respond promptly with your availability!

-Each year, laboratory supervisors must complete the Laboratory Safety Paperwork Documentation Pages in order to comply with regulatory requirements.
+Each year, laboratory supervisors must complete the Laboratory Safety Compliance Verification Form (formerly titled Lab Paperwork Documentation) in order to comply with regulatory requirements.
 This should be done by the PI, Director, or other responsible party for each lab group.
 The document indicates that the lab is participating in several required safety programs at Tulane.

-Complete and sign, then rename the document to: <Supervisor First and Last Name> 2023 Paperwork.
-The paperwork document can then be uploaded to the documents tab for your group in SciShield or by using the provided box upload link.
+Complete and sign, then rename the document to: <2025> Compliance Form.
+The form must be uploaded to the Documents tab of your SciShield group page.

 Resources